dataset-ninja/holes-object-detection/README.md

 # Holes Object Detection in Industrial Scene Dataset

-holes object detection is a dataset for object detection task.
+Holes Object Detection is a dataset for object detection task.